alfaysal/tracker/README.md

 ```
 docker exec -it laravel_app bash
 ```

-then run the following commands
+then run the following commands on machine environment.

 ```
 composer install